Reprompts/Everything_About_Learning_Python/03_Python_Libraries/01_Python_NumPy_Tutorial/01_NumPy_Chapter_1_Introduction.md

 | Matplotlib   | Visualization        |
 | Scikit-learn | Machine learning     |

+NumPy sits right at the center of this ecosystem.

 ---

 ## 6. Advantages of NumPy Arrays

 ### 1. High Performance

+NumPy operations are executed in optimized C code, making them significantly faster than Python loops.

 ```python
 import numpy as np